My new CD is here!

 WHAT'S NEXT?

-I’m always writing and recording my own music and I love helping songwriters and performers record their music so that they can present a high quality, professional product to talent scouts, publishers and record companies.
+I’m always writing and recording my own stuff and I love helping songwriters and performers record their music so that they can present a high quality, professional product to talent scouts, publishers and record companies.